Definition and Eligibility

 Extension of Stay

-An extension of stay for Canadian Nationals can be obtained either by returning to Canada and reapplying for admission in the TN classification (they will be given a new one-year period of admission at the port of entry or pre-flight inspection center) OR by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S. Mexican Nationals may extend TN non-immigrant status by either returning to Mexico and reapplying for a TN visa stamp at a U.S. Consulate, OR by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S.
+An extension of stay for Canadian Nationals can be obtained either by returning to Canada and reapplying for admission in the TN classification, or, by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S. Mexican Nationals may extend TN non-immigrant status by either returning to Mexico and reapplying for a TN visa stamp at a U.S. Consulate, or, by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S.